galenmolk/studiosaurus/Assets/readme.txt

 Autoassign image on upload

-Preserve aspect ratio on images. boolean?
+Preserve aspect ratio on images if shift is held

-Fix uncaught null exception from paste window

 add background image

-add fullscreen option to html build

 add tool bar with buttons and or control tips

 add a Studiosaurus splash screen

+Add a small buffer in ScreenContainsMouse check so it still says its on screen for a few pixels

+Make file selector move above all other transforms. conetxt menu is in front of it

+Prevent question mark sprite from being loaded if there's an empty string

+add tab feature to position controls... maybe lol